DeeKahy/p7-The-Breadening/README.md

 In a third terminal, run this in the projet root:

+`no such file or directory`. this means you dont have tron properly set up and installed.

+sudo dpkg --add-architecture i386 sudo apt update sudo apt install libc6:i386 libstdc++6:i386 zlib1g:i386

 ```bash
 tron -u 4000,4000 -P 10,200 -F 300 -I SocketAdapter -v 9 src/mutex/centralized_mutex.xml -- localhost 9999
 ```